ISRICWorldSoil/iso-28258-postgresql/README.md

 - Is the Site concept necessary in this data model? (issue #1)

 - Use Layer instead of ProfileElement? (issue #2)

-- Should the data model also consider Samples and Specimens?

-- Descritive observations do not have procedures.
-How relevant are they?

 - Thesuarus for descriptive observations are not hierarchical, is it necessary?